acalejos/exgboost/README.md

 ## Known Limitations

 - The XGBoost C API uses C function pointers to implement streaming data types.
 The Python ctypes library is able to pass function pointers to the C API which are then executed by XGBoost.
 Erlang/Elixir NIFs do not have this capability, and as such, streaming data types are not supported in EXGBoost.
-- Currently, EXGBoost only works with tensors from the `Nx.Binarybackend`.
-If you are using any other backend you will need to perform an `Nx.backend_transfer` or `Nx.backend_copy` before training an `EXGBoost.Booster`.
-This is because Nx tensors are JSON-encoded and serialized before being sent to XGBoost and the binary backend is required for proper JSON-encoding of the underlying tensor.
 <!-- END MODULEDOC -->
 ## Roadmap